Eric Greitens case dropped

-Missouri state prosecutors have dropped their criminal case against the Republican governor.
+Missouri state prosecutors have dropped their criminal case against the Republican governor, blaming a ruling that the chief prosecutor in the case would have to testify on the governor’s behalf.

-Gov. Eric Greitens had been accused of invasion of privacy for taking a nude picture of the woman with whom he’d been having an affair.
+Gov. Eric Greitens had been accused of invasion of privacy for taking a nude picture of the woman with whom he’d been having an extramarital affair.

+According to a statement put out by the St. Louis Circuit Attorney’s Office on Monday, the dropping of charges was made inevitable by the judge agreeing to let Mr. Greitens call Circuit Attorney Kim Gardner as a witness.

+The Greitens legal team had accused Ms. Gardner of misconduct in the case, citing her hiring a private investigator.

+In a statement, Mr. Greitens declared victory, saying “the prosecutor dropped the false charges against me.
+This was a great victory and a long time coming.
+I’ve said from the beginning that I am innocent.”

+He added that “We have a great mission before us.
+And at this time, I’d ask people of goodwill to come together so that we may continue to do good together.”

-According to ABC News, prosecutors still want charges brought against the governor, but want a special prosecutor to bring them later.
+The prosecutor’s office has other ideas, though, saying they still want to bring charges against the governor, but may appoint a special prosecutor to do so later.

+“The Circuit Attorney will be make a decision to either pursue a special prosecutor or make an appointment of one of her assistants to proceed,” the prosecutor’s office said.

 Mr. Greitens has called the case a “witch hunt” and rebuffed resignation demands from lawmakers on both sides of the aisle in Jefferson City.